Daciron7/Fun-Stuff-app/README.md

 This is Fun Stuff app, which includes some fun things including some ship info from World of Warships, different esports teams from League of Legends, and a fun GraphicQL plugin.

+## Esports Teams
+This component of the app lists the different esports of League of Legends in card format.
+You can view the code here, [link](my-app/public/src/components/esports.js)

+## Warships Ship Info
+This component displays a collaspible list of warships and brief descriptions of said ships as well as an image of the said ship.
+You can check out the code here, [link](my-app/public/src/components/warshipFacts.js)